 In this equation T is the sampling interval.

-At the initial time step the state vector is zero.
-This imply that the contribution of e0 to from a specific mode solely is given by the row vector of that corresponds to that mode.
 For this reason this vector is called the initial modal amplitude.
 Since this vector describes how the white noise is distributes in modal domain, this vector describes the statistical part of the modal decomposition.
 All the other modal parameters relates to the dynamic system and are therefore deterministic parameters that should not change if the excitation changes.